google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/keep-your-guests/asking-permission.markdown

 ---

 <p class="intro">
-  There's more to asking permission than throwing up a dialog box.
+  You should ask your users' permission before sending them push messages.
+But there's more to asking permission than throwing up a dialog box.
 </p>

 {% include shared/toc.liquid %}